 SLEDDING IN MEGÈVE

-Tucked away in the French Alps, Megève offers easy access to the slopes of Mont d’Arbois – one of the best wintry playgrounds in the world.
-“It’s is one of the largest ski resorts in France, but it also offers the most to do, besides skiing, of any French resort,” says Chef Concierge Margaux Pfeiffer of Four Seasons Hotel Megève.
+With an enviable perch in the French Alps, Megève offers easy access to the slopes of Mont d’Arbois – one of the best wintry playgrounds in the world.
+“It’s one of the largest ski resorts in France, but it also offers the most to do, besides skiing, of any French resort,” says Chef Concierge Margaux Pfeiffer of Four Seasons Hotel Megève.
 “The medieval village is beautifully preserved and exciting to explore, and the town is home to three Michelin-starred chefs – not to mention the unique dining on the slopes.”

-The Hotel’s Ski Concierge will have your gear ready and waiting in the Ski Room, if you prefer to tackle the day’s fresh powder.
-But for the most thrilling run, Pfeiffer says, turn to man’s best friend.
-Specifically, a team of energetic Greenland dogs – a husky-type breed known for its strength and endurance – perfect for pulling you across the snow-covered terrain on a sled, accompanied by a professional musher.
-Afterward, return with the dogs to their farm, just a few hundred metres from the Hotel, to play with the frisky pups and help with daily activities like feeding and grooming.
+The Hotel’s Ski Concierge will have your gear ready and waiting in the Ski Room, if you wish to tackle the day’s fresh powder.
+But for the most thrilling run, Pfeiffer says, turn to man’s best friend: specifically, a team of energetic Greenland dogs, whose husky-type breed is known for its strength and endurance.
+Accompanied by a professional musher, these canines are perfect for pulling you through the snow-covered terrain on a sled.
+Return with the dogs to their farm, just a few hundred metres from the Hotel, to play with the frisky pups and help with daily activities like feeding and grooming.

-For more Alpine adventures, climb aboard one of the Hotel’s electric snowmobiles – the first in France.
-You’ll glide through newly fallen snow in the pine-tree forests before returning to the Hotel for a warming après-ski glass of mulled wine, best enjoyed in front of a crackling fire.
+For more Alpine adventure, climb aboard one of the Hotel’s electric snowmobiles – the first in France.
+You’ll glide through new-fallen snow in the pine-tree forests before returning to the Hotel for a warming après-ski glass of mulled wine, best enjoyed in front of a crackling fire.

 Four Seasons Hotel MegeveBook Now